mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

   body="Never go on a hunt for that one CSS declaration breaking your component ever again."
 />

 CSS-in-JS libraries keep track of the components I use on a page and only inject their styles.
-Every user will load the least styles possible when server-side rendering.
+Every user loads the least styles possible when server-side rendering.

 <Lesson
   title="Fast first paint"
-  body="Automatically extract the critical CSS and send the least amount of code possible from the server."
+  body="Automatically extract the critical CSS and send the least amount of code possible over the wire."
 />

 I can simply adjust the styles of a component based on different states (`<Button variant="primary">` vs `<Button variant="secondary">`) or a global theme.